Waldemar Wappenhans

+Waldemar Wappenhans (21 October 1893 – 2 December 1967) was a German military officer who served as an air force pilot in World War I. He joined the Nazi Party and the Schutzstaffel (SS) in 1931, rising to the rank of SS-Gruppenführer and Generalleutnant of police.
+He served as an SS and police leader (SSPF) in the Reichskommissariat Ukraine during World War II, where atrocities were carried out against the Jewish population.
+Evading capture after the war, he lived under a false name until 1949 when his true identity was discovered.
+He underwent denazification procedures but never faced criminal prosecution.

-Early years
+Early life

 Wappenhans was born in Berlin the son of a professor, attended a cadet school in Karlsruhe from 1902 and then the Prussian Military Academy in Lichterfelde.
 In July 1914, he was commissioned a Leutnant in the Imperial German Army.

 At the outbreak of the First World War, Wappenhans was a member of the 113th Infantry Regiment and from September 1914 he became a battalion adjutant in the 239th Infantry Regiment.
 He was wounded, and after release from the hospital, he transferred to the Imperial German Air Force.
 He qualified as a pilot, served in Flying Detachments 300 and 305 and was awarded the Iron Cross, 1st and 2nd class.
 After the end of the war, Wappenhans was employed by the border service in Silesia and left the army in 1923 with the rank of Oberleutnant.
 He attended the University of Breslau and then worked for a cigarette company, becoming a branch manager in Danzig.
 In 1930, through Werner Lorenz, Wappenhans became acquainted with Reichsführer-SS Heinrich Himmler.
 He subsequently joined the Nazi Party (membership number 465,090) and the SS (membership number 22,924) on 1 February 1931.

 SS peacetime career

 Wappenhans was then assigned to SS-Abschnitt (District) VII in Danzig, and became its chief of staff from February to September 1932.
 From September 1932 to April 1933, he was commander of the 19th SS-Standarte "Westphalia-North" based in Münster.
 After the Nazi seizure of power, he was elected to the Prussian Landtag in March 1933, where he served until its dissolution.
-From April to December 1933, he was commander of the 55th SS-Standarte "Weser" in Nieburg, and from then until the end of October 1934 commander of the 24th SS-Standarte "Ostfriesland" in Oldenburg.
+From April to December 1933, he was commander of the 55th SS-Standarte "Weser" in Nieburg, and from then until the end of October 1934, commander of the 24th SS-Standarte "Ostfriesland" in Oldenburg.
 This was followed by a posting as a special duty officer in the SS-Oberabschnitt (Main District) "Nordost" in Königsberg.
-In April 1935 he became commander of SS-Abschnitt IX in Würzburg.
+In April 1935, he became commander of SS-Abschnitt IX in Würzburg.
 Leaving this post in April 1938, he commanded SS-Abschnitt XVII in Augsburg until May 1938.
 He was then made chief of staff for SS-Oberabschnitt "Nord" in Stettin until November of 1938, before taking command of SS-Abschnitt XXXIII in Schwerin until September 1941.